 - If your child vomits and /or has had diarrhoea at school (liquid or semi-liquid stool 3 or more times in the nursery), we will contact you to collect him/her as soon as possible.
-You will be required to collect your child and they should then remain off school for a minimum 48 hour period following the last episode of illness. - Although your child may feel better before then, this is in the interest of preventing the spread of infection to other children and staff, in accordance with PHE Guidance. - When your child returns to school, we ask that he/she is well enough to be eating normally and partaking in normal school activities and that his/her temperature is within normal limits. - Please do not send your child in if he/she has a temperature. - Your child should remain at home until he/she has been 24 hours without a temperature to stop the spread of infection.
+You will be required to collect your child and they should then remain off school for a minimum 48 hour period following the last episode of illness. - Although your child may feel better before then, this is in the interest of preventing the spread of infection to other children and staff, in accordance with PHE Guidance. - When your child returns to school, we ask that he/she is well enough to be eating normally and partaking in normal school activities and that his/her temperature is within normal limits. - Please do not send your child in if he/she has a temperature. - Your child should remain at home until he/she has been 24 hours without a temperature to stop the spread of infection. - In the Nurseries if your child has been prescribed antibiotics for the first time please remain at home for 24 hours after starting the antibiotics to ensure they do not have any reaction to the medicine before returning to the Nursery

-For all other childhood illness and infections, please refer to the UKHSA guidance on infection control in education and childcare settings and Appendix 1 of this policy, which outlines the exclusions.
+For all other childhood illness and infections, please refer to the UKHSA guidance on infection control in education and childcare settings and Annex 1 of this policy, which outlines the exclusions.